floswald/CompEconTemplate.jl/README.md

 This is the replication project template.

+(you get a nice preview of this in VScode by executing command `Markdown: Open preview` - type this into the command 😉 )

 This page should contain concise information for how to

 1. install your julia package
 2. run the unit tests
 3. run the replication output (there needs to be a single entry point that runs everything, ideally called `run_all()`)
-4. gives instructions for how to compile and where to see the replication report.
+4. gives instructions for how to compile and where to see your replication [report](report.qmd).
 See [https://quarto.org](https://quarto.org) for instructions for how to use quarto.

 ## First steps